libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
-This command matches BGP routes based on the origin of the specified route.
+This command matches eBGP routes based on the origin of the specified route.

 ##### Authority
 Admin user.